miklevin/MikeLev.in/_posts/2024-10-15-softlaunching-botifython.md

 USING this framework.
 Shifting form "explore" to "exploit", such as the Algorithms for Life book talks about.
-And of course in my mid-50s, this really resonates with me, as I'm far further than the 30% optimal stopping distance they suggest before switching from explore to exploit, haha!
+And of course in my mid-50s, this really resonates with me, as I'm far further than the 30% optimal stopping distance they suggest before switching from explore to exploit, ahaha!
 I'm going to be an old man coding Python, joking with the AIs about how it used to be in the good old days when they were just barely coming alive.